Federal & State False Claims Act/Whistleblower Protections Policy

 Many states-Florida, Maryland, and many others-have enacted their own False Claim Act.
 For example, in Maryland, the Maryland False Health Claims Act (MDFCA) prohibits a person from, among other things, knowingly presenting or causing to be presented a false or fraudulent healthcare claim for payment.
 Unlike the federal law, the MDFCA specifically provides that a mistake or a negligent action that causes a false or fraudulent claim to be presented for payment is not a violation of the MDFCA.
 Also unlike The Federal False Claims Act, under the MDFCA, qui tam actions must be supported by the intervention of the Office of the Maryland Attorney General in order to proceed.

-JHHC or JHHSC will not retaliate against you if you inform anyone of a possible false claims act violation.
+Johns Hopkins Health Plans or JHHSC will not retaliate against you if you inform anyone of a possible false claims act violation.

 Both the Federal and State Acts have Whistleblower Protections which prohibits retaliation against the reporter.